glomerulus-lab/nonnegative_connectome/README.md

 Arguments:
 - testname: Can be 'test', 'top_view' or 'flatmap'.
 Used to determine where figures are saved.
 - solution_name: Name of solutions to plot (Ex. 'test_*.mat')
-- path_to_solution: Path to solution to plot
+- path_to_solution: path to where solutions are located.
 - title: Title of l-curve (note: title cannot contain spaces)

 Flags: